Subhamathi-thiruvenkatam/R/README.md

 I loaded data for Nitrogen Dioxide (NO2), Ozone (O3), and Nitrogen Monoxide (NO) for each year.
 Used the sf package to play around with spatial data.
-Plotted the chosen air quality station on the Berlin map – felt pretty cool doing that.
+Plotted the chosen air quality station on the Berlin map.

 Time Series Plots: